socketry/thread-local/README.md

 4. Push to the branch (`git push origin my-new-feature`).
 5. Create new Pull Request.

+## See Also

+  - [fiber-local](https://github.com/socketry/fiber-local) — Allow per-fiber overrides to thread-local variables.

 ## License

 Released under the MIT license.